DiyuanWu/DiyuanWu.github.io/src/md/index.md

 - Understanding how attention-based models learn the latent structures in the data.

-- (Still exploring) Connections between continuous generative models (such as diffusion models) and autoregressive generative models (such as LLMs).
+- (Still exploring) Generative models such as diffusion models.

 ------